intelligent-machine-learning/dlrover/docs/tutorial/pytorch_training.md

 ### Setup the Environment Using ElasticTrainer

-Users need to set up the environment by `ElasticTrainer`.
-The `ElasticTrainer` will set the IP of rank-0 into `MASTER_ADDR`, because the node with rank-0 will change during elasticity.
+Users need to set up the environment through `ElasticTrainer`.
+The `ElasticTrainer` will set the IP of the node with rank-0 into `MASTER_ADDR`, because the node with rank-0 will change during elasticity.

 ```python
 from dlrover.trainer.torch.elastic import ElasticTrainer